 Parents love their children and are prepared to do anything for them.
 Sometimes, though, parents may unintentionally complicate their children’s lives by adding their children to a foreign account.
 Failure to report such an account on FBAR may expose the children to draconian civil and criminal FBAR penalties.

 In such cases, the help of an experienced international tax law firm is indispensable.
-Sherayzen Law Office, PLLC is a highly experienced international tax law firm that specializes in FBAR compliance, including offshore voluntary disclosures.
+Sherayzen Law Office, Ltd. is a highly experienced international tax law firm that specializes in FBAR compliance, including offshore voluntary disclosures.
 We have helped hundreds of US taxpayers around the globe to bring their US tax affairs into full compliance and we can help you!